bs-darshan/scan-n-mark/README.md

 - **Firebase Integration:** Attendance records are stored in Firebase Realtime Database, allowing for real-time data access and synchronization.

-- **User Authentication:** Users can create accounts, log in, and authenticate to access the system.
+- **User Authentication:** Users or students can access account using only admin provided credentials

 - **User Roles:** Different roles (e.g., student, instructor, administrator) are supported with varying permissions.